GET TO KNOW US

-Throughout its history, the goal to perform as a center of excellence integrating the best of science and education with the best business practices has served Texas Back Institute well and continues to be the backbone of TBI’s success.
+From its beginning in 1977, the goal to perform as a high level academic spine center, integrating the best of science and education with the best business practices has served Texas Back Institute well and continues to be the backbone of TBI’s success.
 Over forty years later, Texas Back Institute is one of the largest freestanding multidisciplinary academic spine centers in the world.

 We have performed more than 3000 artificial disc replacement procedures with 14 different types of spine arthroplasty devices.
 At our Center for Disc Replacement, we perform this life changing-procedure on hundreds of patients each year.
 Texas Back Institute has been a pioneer in disc replacement history by working with developers and bringing this surgery to the United States.
 Several medical milestones in disc replacement have occurred at Texas Back Institute, including the first Charité and ProDisc implants in the United States.
 We remain dedicated to helping patients get back to life.

 As a structure that affects and is affected by every move you make, the spine plays an integral role in your health and quality of life.
 When your spine is compromised, whether by deformity, degeneration or a spinal tumor, the pain, the deformity and other debilitating effects can be devastating.

 That’s why Texas Back Institute and Texas Health Presbyterian Hospital Plano collaborated to establish an advanced Scoliosis & Spine Tumor Center focused on providing the most appropriate and least invasive treatment, support and coping strategies for adolescents and adults suffering from spinal deformities and tumors.

 Led by internationally-known spine surgeons, the center combines innovative minimally invasive technologies and the wide range of resources available at Texas Back Institute and Texas Health Plano to develop a comprehensive plan tailored to your individual needs.